2000 Fed Cup World Group

 The World Group was the highest level of competition in the 2000 Fed Cup.
 This year, the World Group and World Group II merged to become one group, with one more team joining the Group from last year's World Group II Play-offs.
 Twelve teams were put into three pools of four teams each, with the winner of each pool joining defending champions the United States in a four-team play-off.

-The defending champions claimed their record seventeenth and most recent title, defeating five-time champions Spain in the final.
+The defending champions claimed their seventeenth title, defeating five-time champions Spain in the final.